flutter/website/src/cookbook/design/themes.md

 ---
-layout: page
-title: "Using Themes to share colors and font styles"
+title: Using Themes to share colors and font styles
-permalink: /cookbook/design/themes/
 ---

 In order to share colors and font styles throughout our app, we can take advantage of themes.
 There are two ways to define themes: App-wide or using `Theme` Widgets that define the colors and font styles for a particular part of our application.
 In fact, app-wide themes are just `Theme` Widgets created at the root of our apps by the `MaterialApp`!

 After we define a Theme, we can use it within our own Widgets.
 In addition, the Material Widgets provided by Flutter will use our Theme to set the background colors and font styles for AppBars, Buttons, Checkboxes, and more.

 ## Creating an app theme

 In order to share a Theme containing colors and font styles across our entire app, we can provide [`ThemeData`](https://docs.flutter.io/flutter/material/ThemeData-class.html) to the `MaterialApp` constructor.